Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Model

 The jet-type conditioning is realized with a one-hot encoding, while the jet transverse momentum $p_\mathrm{T}^\mathrm{jet}$ and jet pseudorapidity $\eta^\mathrm{jet}$ are used without any preprocessing.
 For jet generation, we fit a kernel density estimator (KDE) to the jet features ($p_\mathrm{T}^\mathrm{jet}$, $\eta^\mathrm{jet}$, and $n_\mathrm{const}$) for each jet type individually, and sample from the KDE to obtain the conditioning features and the number of constituents for the generated jets.
+Since the KDE samples are continuous, we round the number of constituents to the nearest integer and clip all three features to the minimum and maximum values found in the training dataset.
+A verification that the KDE samples are representative of the \jetclass\ dataset is shown in \autoref{fig:kde_verification_pairplot}.
 For each jet, our model acts on a tensor of shape $(N, C)$, with $N=128$ being the maximum number of jet constituents and $C$ being the number of constituent features.
 To generate jets with fewer constituents ($n_\mathrm{const}<128$), we apply a binary mask throughout training; this ensures that the inputs and outputs of the EPiC layers are valid and in particular guarantees that the mean and sum aggregation steps within the EPiC layers are correctly normalized.
 The particle features are shifted to mean 0 and scaled to the same standard deviation.
 Furthermore, only particles with $|\eta^\text{rel}| < 1$ are considered to remove a few particles in the tails of this distribution.\footnote{ The jets in the \jetclass\ dataset are reported to correspond to a jet radius of $R=0.8$, but some jet constituents have $|\eta^\text{rel}| > 0.8$.
 However, most of the constituents fall into $|\eta^\text{rel}| \leq 0.8$, so only a very small fraction of jet constituents is removed by this cut. }

 The model is trained for 500 epochs with a training sample size of 3M jets (\num{300 000} jets per jet type).\footnote{ It should be noted that this is just a small fraction (\SI{3}{\percent}) of the training jets available in the \jetclass\ dataset.
-Training with more jets did not show significant improvements in some preliminary trials, so we limited the training set size to this small fraction of \jetclass\ in this first study for the sake of minimizing the computational expense.
+Training with 5M instead of 3M jets did not show significant improvements in some preliminary trials.
+Given this, and the large potential computing expense from scaling up, we limited the training set size to this small fraction of \jetclass\ in this first study.
 We still benefited from the larger size of \jetclass\ in that it enabled us to train the binary classifier metrics. }